 Median Home Value: $882,400

-As one of the Top 3 places to live in New Jersey, Princeton is renowned for being a lovely little city and home to arguably the best university in the United States, Prince University.
-59% of residents own their homes, and the public schools are some of the best in the state.
+As one of the Top 3 places to live in New Jersey, Princeton is renowned for being a lovely little city and home to arguably the best university in the United States, Princeton University.
+Around 59% of residents own their homes, and the public schools are some of the best in the state.

 Offering topnotch public facilities, education, diversity, and cultural events, Princeton is an extremely educated and friendly community.
 The town also has one of the lowest crime rates in the entire state.
 Things to do and points of attraction include The Princeton University Art Museum, McCarter Theatre Center, outdoor activities (numerous parks, trails, and waterways), many bars & cafes, and plenty of shopping (including at the Quaker Bridge Mall, home to 60+ stores).
 On the downside, housing and property taxes are quite high here.
 You get what you pay for with great amenities and so on.